Macrometacorp/docs/docs/photoniq/event-delivery/event-delivery-queries.md

 ## Use Cases and Examples

-In practice, leveraging event delivery queries allows for highly customizable data streams, catering to a wide array of application needs.
+In practice, leveraging event delivery queries allows for customizing data streams, catering to a wide array of application needs.
 Whether you're monitoring real-time updates from a specific dataset or listening for changes that meet particular criteria, these queries empower you to streamline data reception, ensuring your application only processes the most relevant information.
 To demonstrate the practical application of these filters, this section explores how to subscribe to and filter events using examples that mimic real-world scenarios.

-To interact with the PhotonIQ Event Delivery Service, you must use a tool that supports WebSocket connections, as traditional HTTP clients like `curl` do not accommodate the WebSocket protocol.
+To interact with the PhotonIQ Event Delivery Service, use a tool that supports WebSocket connections, as traditional HTTP clients like `curl` do not accommodate the WebSocket protocol.
 These examples use `wscat`, a command-line tool for connecting to WebSocket servers.

 These examples illustrate the versatility of event delivery queries in EDS, enabling precise control over the data stream to suit diverse application needs.
 Through the use of SQL-like syntax and dynamic filter management, you can efficiently tailor the event delivery to your specific requirements.